Nesae-avi/ACS-Modding/README.md

-## A collection of my mods for Assasisn's Creed Syndicate
+## A collection of my mods for Assassin's Creed Syndicate

 ### How to use: